Sagarnandeshwar/Link_State_Routing_Protocol/README.md

-# COMP535: Computer Networks Course Project
+# Link State Routing Protocol
 I have implemented a Link State Routing Protocol using Java Socket Programming.
 Addtionally, I have used Apache Maven to build the project.

 ## Link State Routing